music-suite/music-suite/docs/src/User-Guide.md

 ## More examples

 TODO make very clear that stretch, `_8va` etc work on arbitrarily complex scores, not just single notes as in the first examples

-### Time and Duration

-  TODO AffineSpace

-  Maybe forward reference to Span/HasPosition?

 ## Summary